Start digging around today!

 What size bin?

-A bin is essential to keep the material neat and tidy and to help retain moisture and heat.
+A bin is essential to keep the material neat and to help retain moisture and heat.
 Choose one to suit the size of your garden.
-Ideally, it should be about 200 litres which holds sufficient material to compost efficiently.
-Smaller bins can work well, but require more careful monitoring to keep the conditions right for decomposition.
+Ideally, it should be about 200 litres which hold sufficient material to compost efficiently.
+Smaller bins can work well but require more careful monitoring to keep the conditions right for decomposition.

-If your garden and household doesn't produce enough organic waste to fill a bin of this size, try getting together with gardening friends and neighbours to produce a communal composting bin.
+If your garden and household don’t produce enough organic waste to fill a bin of this size, try getting together with gardening friends and neighbours to produce a communal composting bin.